-The Board is responsible for and has mechanisms in place to ensure that relevant legislation and regulations are adhered to within all facilities and units of the Bureau, including statutory reporting requirements.
+The Board is responsible for and has mechanisms in place to ensure that relevant legislation and regulations are adhered to within all facilities and units of BHI, including statutory reporting requirements.

-The Board also has a mechanism in place to gain reasonable assurance that the Bureau complies with the requirements of all relevant government policies and NSW Health policy directives and policy and procedure manuals as issued by the Ministry of Health.
+The Board also has a mechanism in place to gain reasonable assurance that BHI complies with the requirements of all relevant government policies and NSW Health policy directives and policy and procedure manuals as issued by the Ministry of Health.